ckdextergames/Icarus_mods/README.md

 23. <a name="23">__Surface Workshop__</a> (Direct link: https://bit.ly/CKDworkshop)

+*__Note:__ This mod is available for download, but will no longer be updated since players may now access the workshop from Icarus as of week 90's update.*

 Allows the prospector to craft 14 essential orbital workshop items on the surface, in the Fabricator.

 *__CAUTION__*: This mod may conflict with other mods!
 Recommended to use alone, or with mods known not to change "D_ProcessorRecipes"; or use Mod Manager to choose your desired changes.
 [Mod Manager](https://github.com/Jimk72/Icarus_Software) highly recommended!